Budibase/budibase/readme.md

 ### 3. Install and Build

-`lerna bootstrap` will install all modules
+`yarn bootstrap` will install all modules

-`lerna run build` will build all packages
+`yarn build` will build all packages

-`lerna run initialise` will initialise your budibase (i.e. create local database)
+`yarn initialise` will initialise your budibase (i.e. create local database)

 ### 4. Running